ZackOcall/customer-cakery/README.md

 ### User Stories

+1. As a first time visitor to the website, I want to know what the company does from the home page
+2. As a pontential customer, I would like to know what services can be made.
+3. As a customer who is curious, I would like to know how much everything would cost me & history of pontential designs.
+4. As a assured customer, I want to be able to make my enquiry easily.
+5. As a enquired customer, I would like to be able to be in contact with the company.

 ### Competitor Scouting

 [Liggy Cake Co.](https://www.liggyscakes.co.uk/): A giant number of options where they can order a specified cake while also being able to book a consultation.